 Blackmart Alpha is for those of you who are privacy-conscious.
 With Blackmart Alpha there is no need to have a Google account or to register in order to download the apps you need.
 They offer free apps only.
 They also claim they offer the latest publicly-available versions of apps.

 Another distinctive feature of Blackmart Alpha is that you can download the app to your phone/tablet even if the device isn’t on the list of supported models.
 This is a huge difference for the owners of all less-popular models and devices that are not officially supported by an app developer but that run the app without any problems.

 Getapk is a neatly-organized place with lots of software arranged in categories.
 There is also a “Top 100” section as well as a section that lists new additions.
 It has lots of software, but be careful what you download because I found some cracked apps there, so don’t assume that if an app doesn’t require payment it’s legally free.

 In the past I’ve managed to find titles (not of the cracked variety!) that were not available elsewhere, so the choices aren’t bad.
 The popups, though, are really irritating.
 I know the site needs to support itself, but these popups are really pesky.

-It’s hard to say any of these Google Play Store alternatives (or the dozens others, such as Aptoide, Mobango, or APKMirror, I didn’t include) is better than the original itself, but it’s good to have choices.
-Depending on what kind of apps you are looking for – free, paid, latest editions, etc. – some of the stores on the list might not be an alternative at all or come nowhere close to Google Play Store itself, but in any case they are worth trying at least.
+It’s hard to say any of these Google Play Store alternatives is better than the original itself, but it’s good to have choices.
+Depending on what kind of apps you are looking for – free, paid, latest editions, etc. – some of the stores on the list might not be an alternative at all or come anywhere close to Google Play Store itself, but in any case they are at least worth trying.